cs-ahmed/Mini-WiFi-Village/rpi-initial-setup.md

 Extract the `.xz` file to obtain the `.img` file.

+Example: On a mac, type: `xz -d file.img.xz`

 Step 3:

 Insert the 32GB MicroSD card into your computer.
 Find the card's path and unmount the MicroSD card.